-He has handled thousands of criminal cases, and most important, he has handled hundreds, if not thousands of Criminal Contempt cases.
-Mayo has successfully had many violent felony charges reduced to misdemeanors or had them dismissed entirely.
+Mayo has handled thousands of criminal cases, and most important, he has handled hundreds, if not thousands of Criminal Contempt cases.
+He has successfully had many violent felony charges reduced to misdemeanors or had them dismissed entirely.
 He has obtained a verdict of not guilty for a variety of violent charges that would have resulted in sentences of decades, and sometimes life in prison.

 Mayo Bartlett has extensive experience in Criminal Courts throughout Westchester, Putnam, Rockland, New York City and throughout the Hudson Valley.
 Importantly, he is familiar with every aspect of handling Criminal Contempt, Assaults, Domestic Violence and all felony and misdemeanor cases from arraignment and bail applications, through motion practice, discovery and trial.
 Our Criminal Contempt defense team works frequently with private investigators and forensic experts to provide you with the best defense.

 Criminal Contempt is one of the most serious allegations that you may face, even though it sometimes feels like it is not very serious at all.
 The punishments for Criminal Contempt in New York can mean years on probation, or even in prison.
 If you or a loved one is facing Criminal Contempt charges, choosing an attorney to defend your case is one of the most important, if not the most important decisions you will ever have to make.
 It is absolutely critical that you retain the services of an aggressive, highly experienced criminal defense attorney with a proven track record as soon as you possibly can.